Taegost/Palworld-docker/README.md

 1. Update the config file updates as necessary

 ## Start-Server.ps1 changes
-1. Update the $serverLauncherPath to the correct path and file name
+1. Update $serverLauncherPath to the correct path and file name

+## Start-BackupService.ps1 changes
+1. Update $saveLocation to point to the correct location of the save files

 # System Requirements
 | Name | Description |